danvk/quordlebot/README.md

   - [x] Expected number of remaining guesses doesn't seem right?
   - [x] Sort un-forced guesses by information gain
   - [ ] Prune by "best so far"; but when can you bail out if you're looking for expected number of plays?
-  - [ ] Only keep track of optimal number in the cases where that's what we care about
+  - [x] Only keep track of optimal number in the cases where that's what we care about
-- [ ] Ignore subsequent guesses after you've gotten a word
+- [x] Ignore subsequent guesses after you've gotten a word
 - [ ] Switch `quordlebot.py` to use the array format
 - [x] Add a mode that takes the four words and your guesses, rather than .yg
 - [ ] Factor out a Quordle class
 - [x] ROAST / CLINE seems to always result in far more bits of information gain than `priors.py` suggests should be expected (~35 bits vs. 9.6 bits).
 What's going on?
 (It's four boards vs. one!)
 - [ ] How frequently does ROAST / CLINE / HUMID or ROAST / CLINE / DUMPY give you a guaranteed seven?
 - [ ] How often is CLINE the best second guess after ROAST?
+- [ ] Report the expected vs. actual information gain of each of your guesses
 - [ ] What are the odds of getting a six if you go for it?
 - [ ] Can Python distinguish guessable/wordbank indices via nominal types?
 - [ ] Why do I have to import ResultDict to unpickle `array.pickle`?